 Unfortunately, what makes plastic so popular is also what makes it so problematic.
 It’s inexpensive, lightweight, and durable.
-So durable that virtually every piece of plastic that has ever been made still exists in some shape or form if it hasn’t been incinerated.
+So durable that virtually every piece that has ever been made still exists in some shape or form if it hasn’t been incinerated.
 In addition, of the 300 million tons of plastic we produce each year, approximately 8 million tons end up in our oceans.
-As it disintegrates, our marine life ingests it and we, in turn, ingest them.
+As it disintegrates, our marine life ingests it and in turn, we ingest them.

 This graph shows how we have been steadily producing more and more plastic each year.
 The dip in 2008 was due to a recession.

-- In 2012, we produced 338 million tons of plastic.
+- In 2012, we produced 338 million tons.

-- In 2013, we produced 352 million tons of plastic.
+- In 2013, we produced 352 million tons.

-- In 2014, we produced 367 million tons of plastic.
+- In 2014, we produced 367 million tons.

-- In 2015, we produced 381 million tons of plastic.
+- In 2015, we produced 381 million tons.